dansomething/coc-java-debug/README.md

 The following commands are available:

 - `java.debug.vimspector.start`: Launch Vimspector and connect it to the [Java Debug Server](https://github.com/Microsoft/java-debug).

+### Command Arguments

+Optionally, `java.debug.vimspector.start` will accept a JSON string of settings which will be passed to Vimspector via ["LaunchWithSettings"](https://github.com/puremourning/vimspector#launch-with-options).

+Here's how you would call it from Vim:

+    :CocCommand java.debug.vimspector.start {"configuration":"Run Test","Test":"Name of the test"}

+These settings will take precedence when launching Vimspector.

 ## Supported settings

 The following settings are supported:

 - `java.debug.vimspector.profile` : Specifies the Vimspector [profile](https://puremourning.github.io/vimspector/configuration.html#debug-profile-configuration) to activate when launching.
+Defaults to `Java Attach`.
 - `java.debug.vimspector.substitution.adapterPort` : Specifies the Vimspector [adapter port](https://puremourning.github.io/vimspector/configuration.html#adapter-configurations) substitution name in `.vimspector.json`.
 The actual port number will replace this value in the Vimspector config when the debug server is started.
+Defaults to `AdapterPort`.

 ### Prerequisites